 Just follow this guide, and you’ll be on your way to success.

 Creating a Solid Technical Foundation

-The first step to creating a strong SEO strategy is to ensure that you have a strong technical foundation.
+The first step to creating a strong drug rehab SEO strategy is to ensure that you have a strong technical foundation.
 Therefore, set up Google Search Console and Google Analytics, as they will alert you of critical errors and give your key user metrics.

 Thankfully, both of these tools are free and are relatively easy to set up.
 If you want a step by step guide to setting them up, here’s one for Google Search Console, and here’s one for Google Analytics.

 Once you’ve set them up, give them some time to collect data, and then you can start checking for essential technical issues.
 Here are just a few of them.